Anthropomimetic Uncertainty: What Verbalized Uncertainty in Language Models is Missing: Anthropomimetic Uncertainty

 \paragraph{Beyond Classical Calibration.}

-Previous research has often been focused on the concept of probabilistic calibration in \cref{eq:calibration}, aiming to align confidence with the probability of correctness on a response.\footnote{ Other notions of probabilistic calibration have also been considered, see e.g.\@ \citet{perez2022beyond, si2022re}. } But since LLMs often generate their answers stochastically, some works also have investigated calibration with respect to their answer distribution \citep{yona2024can, wang2024calibrating}.
-In the case of verbal expressions, the mapping to probabilistic confidences is non-trivial, and so the question also remains whether \emph{exact} calibration is even necessary.
-Nevertheless, some works have explored the calibration of a listener or receiver acting upon a response \citep{stengel2024lacie, yona2024can, steyvers2025large}.
-Future work should consider the calibration towards outcomes induced by a listener, and develop notions of linguistic calibration that don't rely on probabilities.
+Previous research has often focused on probabilistic calibration, aiming to align confidence with correctness.
+But since LLMs often generate answers stochastically, \citet{yona2024can, wang2024calibrating} have also investigated calibration with respect to their answer distribution.
+For verbal expressions, the mapping to probabilities is non-trivial, and so the question remains whether \emph{exact} calibration is even necessary.
+Nevertheless, some works have explored the calibration of a listener acting upon a response \citep{stengel2024lacie, yona2024can, steyvers2025large}.
+Future work could also consider the calibration towards outcomes induced by a listener, and develop notions of linguistic calibration that don't rely on probabilities.

-\paragraph{Trust beyond Uncertainty.} While a number of works have already explored the relationship between uncertainty and trust between humans and AI \citep{kapoor2024large, dhuliawala2023diachronic, kim2024m, zhou024relying}, trust is not exclusively built on the expression of uncertainty in responses.
-Indeed, \citet{zhou2024rel} found that humans are also influenced by factors such as subject matter, prior interactions, warmth, and humanlikeness.
-Future research should therefore also aim to understand the role of uncertainty in lieu with other factors to influence human trust.
+\paragraph{Trust beyond Uncertainty.} While works have explored the relationship between uncertainty and trust for humans and AI \citep{kapoor2024large, dhuliawala2023diachronic, kim2024m, zhou024relying}, trust is not based on uncertainty alone---\citet{zhou2024rel} e.g.\@\ found that humans are also influenced by subject matter, prior interactions, warmth, and humanlikeness.
+Future research should therefore aim to understand uncertainty in lieu with the aforementioned factors by \citet{zhou2024rel}, but also other potential reasons such as culture \citep{hershovich2022challenges} or socioeconomic status \citep{bassignana2025ai}.